Updated by Brynhildur

-After selecting a Table the Variables drop-down list will be populated with all variables in the Table.
-Select the variable that shall be controlled by VDV.
+After selecting a Table, the Variables drop-down list will be populated with all variables in the Table.
+Select the variable that VDV shall control.

 Then select the Command Type.
 Possible options are Boolean, Numeric, and List.
 A detailed description of these options can be seen below.